ShacharKoresh/CowsAndBulls-WinForms/README.md

 # Cows And Bulls
-A a basic Cows and Bulls Windows desktop application using .NET WinForms.
+A basic Cows and Bulls Windows desktop application using .NET WinForms.

 The program allows the user to play against the computer and try to find it's guess.